zellwk/edits/blog posts/rating stars/Star Rating Re-imagined with Flexbox.md

 })
 ```

 And we're done!

 ## RTL / LTR

 While writing this article, I found out that Chris Coyier solved the same problem [3 years ago](https://css-tricks.com/star-ratings/) (Doh, I'm so slow!) by setting `unicode-bidi` to `bidi-override` and `direction` to `rtl`.
 These two settings combined achieves the same effect as reversing the rendering order of elements like `row-reverse`.

 So, the biggest credit still goes to Chris for creating this method so many years ago! :)

 The only benefit my Flexbox method provides over Chris's method is that stars will automatically face the correct direction if you set the direction to `rtl` or `ltr`.

 <p data-height="266" data-theme-id="7929" data-slug-hash="YwjZQv" data-default-tab="result" data-user="zellwk" class='codepen'>See the Pen <a href='http://codepen.io/zellwk/pen/YwjZQv/'>Ratings with Flex (RTL)</a> by Zell Liew (<a href='http://codepen.io/zellwk'>@zellwk</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

 ## Wrapping Up

-And thats all the code you ever need for a rating element.
+And thats all the code you'll ever need for a rating element.
 It's pretty cool to build this UI with so little code, isn't it?

 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>